Monday, 10 September 2018

 NANDI HILLS FORT

 The Fort was Constructed by Tippu Sultan, covering all the above structures and ¾ of the circumference is inaccessible.
 Tippu built a Palace and used to stay during summer.
-The fort came under the control of British after the first Anglo- Mysore war on 17th October 1791 CE, commanded by Cornwallis.
+The fort came under the control of the British after the first Anglo-Mysore war on 17th October 1791 CE, commanded by Cornwallis.
 British officials used to stay during summer and Francis Cunningham built a residence for Sir Mark Cubbon.

-The Amruth Sarovar was built during the period of Sir Mirzan Ismail K C I E O B E, Dewan of Mysore and opened on 22nd February, 1936.
-The Tippu drop, is a place where his enemy soldiers were thrown out from a high altitude to death, as a part of punishment.
+The Amruth Sarovar was built during the period of Sir Mirzan Ismail K C I E O B E, Dewan of Mysore, and opened on 22nd February 1936.
+The Tippu drop is a place where his enemy soldiers were thrown out from a high altitude to death, as a part of punishment.

 Tippu Sultan's Summer residence